-With all the left over from the holiday the refrigerator mixed up with all sort of different type of foods and the smell just killing me ( since I work very close to it :).
 I have some baking soda lays around so I pull some on a small bowl and all the bad smell magically went away.
 Yeah !!!
 However, if you have been following all my projects, you know I wouldn't stop here.

 The project is fairly simple, it makes up by total of 3 parts.
 The container, the case, the cover.
 So let's get Making!!!!
 By the way this is a perfect gift for the in law ( if they like cleaning).

 This would be the first article that I record my designing process in Tinker Cad with a goal of sharing my knowledge, tricks and tips I pick up through the year, the video at the beginning of the article is just a "market testing".
 I want to see how many people will be interested in that before I start editing all my video.
 It is a giving season so I want people have something carry away when they stop by my page :D.

 P.S: Also this will be my first weekend "live" channel!
 The idea behind it's: I will start the project around Friday night, work it through the weekend and update all the step.
 This way you can see how I will go from an idea to design, prototype, improve and finish with a complete ready product :).
 Let me know in the comment below anything I could improve on.
 Thank you for stopping by my station.

 Step 1: Choose the Version You Want and Lets 3D Printing.